SeniorDeli

 Rachel Chung — Director of Business Development, carewells Limited

-CareEZ Senior Deli — SE Tree Mark Certified Social Enterprise
+CareEZ Senior Deli — SE Tree Mark Certified Social Enterprise (ID #83)

 iDendron@Qianhai — HKU's Shenzhen entrepreneurship hub incubating SeniorDeli